SRSJA18/assignment-1-TypeMonkey/README.md

 ## Problem 4

 Back to variables and math.
-The instructions are in a separate PDF document so I can use math symbols, you may want to pull it up in a second window or print it out.
+Part 2 of this assignment requires special math symbols so they are available in either a separate PDF document or a separate markdown document.

 ## Problem 5